Zach Frazer

-Zachary David Frazer (born February 23, 1988) is a former American football quarterback who is now a coach.
+Zachary David Frazer (born February 23, 1988) is an American former football quarterback who is now a coach.
 He played most of his college career for the University of Connecticut Huskies.
 He originally was a member of the University of Notre Dame Fighting Irish during his freshman year.

 Frazer was not drafted coming out of college, but played professionally in Denmark and Arena football.
 He played football in his high school days at Mechanicsburg Area Senior High School.
 Frazier was a participant in the 2005 Elite 11 Competition.

 College career

 Frazer signed a national letter of intent to play quarterback for the Fighting Irish on February 1, 2006.
 After sitting out his freshman year as a redshirt, Frazer was told that he wouldn't compete for the starting quarterback position after spring practice in 2007.
 On July 1, 2007, he announced that he was transferring to Connecticut.
-At Connecticut Frazier was the starting quarterback from 2008-2010.
+At Connecticut Frazier was the starting quarterback from 2008 to 2010.